 📍 Perfect for: Short & sweet wine escapes

-This relaxed half-day tour is ideal if you want a taste of the countryside without committing to a full-day itinerary.
-You’ll ride through Chianti’s rolling hills, stop by charming wineries, and sip regional reds in the heart of Tuscany.
-It's the perfect light intro to wine tasting, Florence style!
+This Chianti half-day tour is great if you want a taste of the countryside without committing to a full-day itinerary.
+You’ll ride through Chianti’s hills, stop by charming wineries, and sip regional reds in the heart of Tuscany.
+It's the perfect intro to wine tasting, Florence style!

 🌇 2.
 Sunset Siena and Chianti Wine Tour with Dinner